demisto/content/Packs/EDL/Integrations/EDL/README.md

 Unlike `PAN-OS EDL Management`, this integration hosts the EDL on the Cortex XSOAR server.
 Follow these steps to migrate your EDLs.
 1. Convert existing EDL lists to indicators in Cortex XSOAR.
 This can be done automatically:
    1. Extract your EDL as a text file from the web server it's currently hosted on.
-   2. Upload it as a file to the Playground and use the `ExtractIndicatorsFromTextFile` automation. e.g, `!ExtractIndicatorsFromTextFile entryID=<entry_id>`
+   2. Upload it as a file to the Playground and use the `ExtractIndicatorsFromTextFile` automation. e.g., `!ExtractIndicatorsFromTextFile entryID=<entry_id>`
-2. Go to the `Indicators` page and [filter](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-2/cortex-xsoar-admin/manage-indicators/understand-indicators/indicators-page.html) to find all of the indicators you extracted from the text file.
+2. Go to the `Indicators` page and [filter](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-6/cortex-xsoar-admin/manage-indicators/understand-indicators/indicators-page.html) to find all of the indicators you extracted from the text file.
 3. If needed, batch select the indicators and add a tag to the indicators you want to host as a specific EDL.
 Use this tag in the `Indicator Query` integration parameter when configuring the integration.
 For example, if you want to create an allowed list of indicators and a blocked list of indicators.
-4. Edit the EDL object on the PAN-OS device to pull from the `Export Indicators Service (PAN-OS EDL Service)` instance, as explained in [### Access the Export Indicators Service by Instance Name (HTTPS)](#access-the-export-indicators-service-by-instance-name-(https)).
+4. Edit the EDL object on the PAN-OS device to pull from the `Export Indicators Service (PAN-OS EDL Service)` instance, as explained in [Access the Export Indicators Service by Instance Name (HTTPS)](#access-the-export-indicators-service-by-instance-name-https).
 You can edit the EDL object using the [panorama-edit-edl](https://xsoar.pan.dev/docs/reference/integrations/panorama#panorama-edit-edl) command in the `Palo Alto Networks PAN-OS` integration.
 5. Commit and push the configuration from the Panorama device to its respective Firewalls using the [PAN-OS Commit Configuration](https://xsoar.pan.dev/docs/reference/playbooks/pan-os-commit-configuration) playbook.
 6. If you have a deployment with 100 firewalls or more, we recommend using your Panorama device and creating an EDL object there, which will be populated from the `PAN-OS EDL Service`.
 Then push the EDL object to the respective firewalls.
 7. Follow the instructions in the rest of this guide to make sure that the PAN-OS device is connected to the EDL service.